fChristenson/My-life-as-a-programmer/README.md

 > Why aren't software engineers afraid that without a union, their salaries will decline and their jobs will go overseas?

 > As a software engineer, what should be my plan after 40s when I'm too expensive for any company?

-> What screams "You're a brilliant software engineer"?

 > What is the best career advice for a software developer to earn a higher salary?